 Donated services, goods and facilities are recorded as revenue and support and expenses at their fair value when received and have been presented on the consolidated statements of activities and change in net assets as contributions without donor restrictions and expensed in the appropriate functional expense category.
-For the years ended June 30, 2021 and 2020, JSSA recognized \$136,455 and \$226,553, respectively, worth of donations for services rendered.
+For the years ended June 30, 2022 and 2021, JSSA recognized \$47,225 and \$136,455, respectively, of donated legal services rendered, which are valued based on the current rates for similar legal services.
+The donated legal services are used for management and general purposes and included in technology and financial services on the consolidated statement of functional expenses.
 These donated services required specialized skills which would typically need to be purchased if not donated.